 - Pay monthly or ad hoc to help you control your mortgage balance.

 - Protect a percentage of your estate with an Inheritance Protection Guarantee.

 - Make tax-free equity withdrawals on a drawdown basis, following the establishment of an initial cash reserve facility.

-- Innovative elements like downsizing protection and compassionate early repayment both assist in negating the need for early repayment charges.
+- Have downsizing protection and compassionate early repayment, both assist in negating the need for early repayment charges.

 - Borrow more or offer a lower interest based on one’s health and lifestyle conditions.

-You are then offered a lifetime tenancy that allows you to live rent-free in your house for life or until you go into permanent care.
+You then have the lifetime opportunity to live rent-free in your house for life, or until you go into permanent care.

-By selling a percentage of the value of your home, you’re successfully ring-fencing part of its ultimate value for your heirs.
-When you pass away or move into long-term care, your home is sold, and the sale proceeds are used to pay the lender after which the balance will be distributed among your beneficiaries.
+When you pass away or move into long-term care, your home is sold, and the proceeds are used to pay the lender, after which the balance will be distributed among your beneficiaries.

 But wait, there’s more!